kotfu/marked-bonus-pack/README.md

 ### Watchers ###

+Marked version 1 required some watcher scripts to work with Scrivener and MarsEdit.
+Marked 2 has built in support for these applications, and no watcher scripts are required.

 More info: <http://brettterpstra.com/marked-scripts-nvalt-evernote-marsedit-scrivener/>

 ### Notes:

-For all of these scripts (except for the Scrivener Droplet app), the easiest way to use them is to put them in a convenient folder (I use `~/scripts`) and run `chmod a+x path/to/script.rb` to make them executable.
-With the exception of the Scrivener script (`scrivwatch.rb`), you can then just type the path and script name and hit Enter (e.g. `~/scripts/everwatch.rb`).
+The easiest way to use these scripts is to put them in a convenient folder (I use `~/scripts`) and run `chmod a+x path/to/script.rb` to make them executable.
+You can then just type the path and script name and hit Enter (e.g. `~/scripts/everwatch.rb`).
 They will run and watch for changes in their specific application until you cancel the command by typing `Control-c`.

 The scripts will create a file in your home directory (modifiable in the script) called 'Marked Preview.md'.
 Open that file in Marked; Marked will watch that file for changes that the scripts make.

-You can create LaunchAgents for any of these (except, again, Scrivener) and run them automatically in the background if you know what you're doing.
+You can create LaunchAgents for any of these and run them automatically in the background if you know what you're doing.
 If you don't, you can still use an app like [Lingon](http://www.peterborgapps.com/lingon/) to do it.

 #### Evernote